 Nutrition is your fuel, no one can complete a long marathon training period without a proper food intake.
-One of the best ways to keep the body fit as a long-distance runner is a right nutrition and diet.
-How to benefit from marathon nutrition the best way, is about that we run many times per week, so we have to pay attention to our specific nutrition needs since we develop a bigger “engine” than the average person and want to perform our best based on our preconditions.
+One of the best ways to keep the body fit as a long-distance runner is the right nutrition and diet.
+How to benefit from marathon nutrition the best way, is about running many times per week, so we have to pay attention to our specific nutrition needs since we develop a bigger “engine” than the average person and want to perform our best based on our preconditions.

 We may also need an extra supply of certain vitamins, minerals and trace elements.
 Our fluid need also increases when we run.